All Episodes

 I talked to somebody that actually says they saw it.

-And, you know, apparently they were told, oh, we have a water main break that apparently had happened hours earlier and was fixed.
+And, you know, apparently they were told, oh, we have a water main break that apparently had happened hours earlier and was fixed and people can go home.

-But if you look at the states in question, you know, what we're now seeing Wisconsin, Pennsylvania, and Michigan stopped counting votes in key counties on election night.
+You know, but if you look at the states in question, you know, what we're now seeing Wisconsin, Pennsylvania, and Michigan stop counting votes in key counties on election night.

 Why?